OpenGammaProject/Mini-SiD/README.md

 ![Potentiometer Controls](docs/controls.png)

+## 3D Model

+If you want to design an enclosure for the PCB or you need a 3D model for whatever other reason, you can have a look at the files in the `3D` folder.
+It includes 3D models of the PCB itself and some of the components on the board.

 ## Scintillation Counter

 A great project utilizing the Mini SiD is building a scintillation counter, which can be much more powerful than a geiger counter while being safer to use, because of the relatively low voltages.